mydropteam/drupal-composer-phing/README.md

 Because these settings are personal they should not be shared with the rest of the team.
 Make sure you never commit this file!

+All options related to your project can be found in the `phing/build.properties.project` file.

-All options you can use can be found in the `build.properties.dist` file.
+Global options (in most cases you don't need to modify this file) can be found in the `phing/build.properties.global` file.

 Just copy the lines you want to override and change their values.

+Please take knowledge of the following override-flow of settings:

+`phing/build.properties.local` overrides

+`phing/build.properties.project` which overrides

+`phing/build.properties.global`.

 ## Project installation